axjasf/AIPong/README.md

 ## Acknowledgments

 - Original Pong game by Atari
-- Pygame community
+- Pygame community for the excellent game development library
-- Neural network implementation inspired by modern RL techniques
+- TensorFlow team for the machine learning framework